takemobiteam/takemobi-test.github.io/docs/index.md

 ## Cost Functions

 The Continuous Planning System optimizes for cost while following business rules.
 In order to optimize for cost, we must first define what cost is.
-TUI's Transfer Service operates in many **Destinations**, which tend to be either islands or broad regions surrounding a major city (e.g Mallorca, Zakynthos, Antalya, Cancún).
+TUI's Transfer Service operates in many tour **Destinations**, which tend to be either islands or broad regions surrounding a major city (e.g Mallorca, Zakynthos, Antalya, Cancún).
 Each Destination has a specific **Cost Function** that defines the cost to be minimized during planning.
 The cost function is specified for each Destination in **Master Data**, relatively static data that includes information about physical places and the business rules that should apply to relevant bookings during planning.